-Total "Yes" and "No" responses across each row; enter total in Charts Reviewed column Divide criteria met by charts reviewed and multiply by 100; enter the score in Percent Compliance Column Divide Met Criteria total by Charts Reviewed total and multiply by 100; enter score in Percent Compliance column in the Totals row.
+Total "Yes" and "No" responses across each row; enter total in Charts Reviewed column

+Divide criteria met by charts reviewed and multiply by 100; enter the score in Percent Compliance Column Divide Met Criteria total by Charts Reviewed total and multiply by 100; enter score in Percent Compliance column in the Totals row.

-Frequently Asked Questions About On-Site Office Reviews Why Do the Plans Need to Do Office Reviews?
-The Plans have a responsibility to our members to help ensure that their care is provided in a safe, professional environment and that medical records are maintained in such a way as to be confidential and secure and to document the care provided.
-Are We Obligated to Allow This Review?
-Yes, according to the contract the physician signed, the Plans will have access, at reasonable hours and times, to the treatment and billing records of members in order to verify claims information, and to review other records necessary for verifying compliance with the terms of the agreement, i.e., practice standards for quality and utilization.
+Medical Recordkeeping Documentation Frequently Asked Questions Why does BCBSTX Need to do Office Reviews?
+BCBSTX has a responsibility to our members to help ensure that their care is provided in a safe, professional environment, and that medical records are maintained in such a way as to be confidential and secure and to document the care provided.
+Are we Obligated to Allow this Review?
+Yes, according to the contract the Physician signed, BCBSTX will have access, at reasonable hours and times, to the treatment and billing records of member in order to verify claims information, and to review other records necessary for verifying compliance with the terms of the agreement, i.e., practice standards for quality and utilization.
 How Long Will the Review Take?
 The office and medical record review will take approximately one to one and a half hours.
 If lab and/or X-ray services are provided, the review will take longer.
-What Do We Have to Do To Be Ready?
-Provide five Plan member medical records, or a mock record or template, as requested in the confirmation letter provided before the review date.
+What do we have to do to be Ready?
+Provide five BCBSTX member medical records, or a mock record or template, as requested in the confirmation letter provided before the review date.
 Have one person from the office available to tour the office with the reviewer and to be available for information, if needed.
-What Happens If We Get a Bad Review If deficiencies are found, a corrective action plan may be requested and a reaudit may be conducted within six months.
+What Happens if we get a bad Review?
+If deficiencies are found, a corrective action plan may be requested and a reaudit may be conducted within six months.
+Will the Results be Kept Confidential?
+Yes, all results will be kept confidential from other Physicians.
+We are required by applicable federal and state law to maintain the privacy of certain of our records.
+BCBSTX has policies and procedures in place specific to confidentiality of provider information to the extent required by law.
+Information that is gathered during the course of physician office reviews is kept confidential according to applicable policy.
+Peer review information is protected under the Texas peer review statutes and may not be released except in accordance with Blue Cross and Blue Shield of Texas peer review policy and procedure, or upon the advice of legal counsel.
+Results of the on-site review will be included in the provider's confidential credentialing file.